Barcelona For Beginners

 Glorious early spring weather in El Born sees people enjoying the sun

 The best time to visit Barcelona is now!
-But I’d recommend avoiding the summer months if possible, not so much because of the weather, but because of the crowds.
-The winters are mild enough (and with frequent sunny skies) to be an option, but be aware that some restaurants close over the Christmas period.
+But I’d recommend avoiding the summer months if possible.
+Not so much because of the weather, but because of the crowds.
+Winters are mild with frequent sunny skies.
+Winter is a viable option, but be aware that some restaurants close over the Christmas period.

 Arrival